-- 1. Only Avista owned metering equipment will be used to provide billing information. - 2.
+- Only Avista owned metering equipment will be used to provide billing information. - 2.
 The customer must provide Avista with access for meter reading, maintenance, installation, or removal.
-[62] - 3.
+[63] - 3.
 Consideration shall be given to the safety of Avista employees who must install, test, and read the meters on a regular basis. - 4.
 Workspace shall be provided around the metering equipment and kept clear at all times.
 Minimum space shall be 15-inches on both sides of the meter down to grade.
-Minimum frontal clearance is 36-inches per National Electric Code [58]. - 5.
+Minimum frontal clearance is 36-inches per National Electric Code [59]. - 5.
 CPC Note: Meter shop shall install 3 or more meters on multi-meter service point. - 6.
 All meters and Avista equipment must be protected from ice and water damage. - 7.
 For all commercial installations, single phase customers over 200 amp must have CT metering. - 8.
-For underground service installation, use side-bottom knockouts of meter enclosure (do not use center-bottom knockouts). - 9.
-Avista strictly prohibits the installation of customer owned meter collars of any kind, including but not limited to meter socket transfer switches (GenerLink, et al.), and surge arrestor/protectors (Leviton 50240-MSA, et al.).
+The utility service conduit shall terminate in the knockout that best accommodates utility conductor routing to line-side terminals and avoids the neutral lug.
+This is typically an off-center knockout for most meter bases.
+Customer load side connections shall not encumber or interfere with Avista line side connections.
+Customer must confirm the location of conduit terminations with an Avista Construction Representative prior to installation to avoid rework. - 9.
+Avista strictly prohibits the installation of customer owned meter collars of any kind, including but not limited to meter socket transfer switches (GenerLink, Tesla Backup Switch, et al.), and surge arrestor/protectors (Leviton 50240-MSA, et al.).
 Avista's engineers do not feel that such installations meet our high standard for customer safety because Avista does not inspect, test, or maintain customer owned equipment and neither the customer nor the fire department would be able to remove or isolate meter collars in the event that the device fails or catches fire.